JacksonPearce21/The-Last-Fallacy/README.md

 # The-Last-Fallacy
-The Last Fallacy is a 2d turn-based sprite game developed with Godot.
+The Last Fallacy is a 2d turn-based sprite RPG developed with Godot.